 Here are some guidelines to help:

 - Each email should have one main purpose, idea, or goal.
 That means if you’re announcing pre sales for your new album, don’t try to squeeze in your latest blog post.
 Make sure every sentence in your email is related to that purpose or goal.
 You can always send another email, so don’t feel like you need to cram everything in.

 - Edit, edit, edit.
 Give yourself enough time when you’re writing emails to edit.
 A good approach is to write the email, save the draft, do something else for an hour or so, and then come back with fresh eyes.
 You’ll usually find a lot of stuff you can cut out that you missed the first time around.

 8. Make Being on Your List Rewarding

-Your email list can really be viewed as a special community of your more serious fans.
+For many musicians, email marketing can feel icky.
+Instead, I want you to think of your email list as a special community of your more serious fans.
 These are people who have actively taken the step to opt into regular communications from you, so they represent your superfans and more dedicated fans.

 That being said, it’s the perfect place to share some rewards and give back a little for their support.
 Now, “rewards” don’t need to be actual things (like freebies or music).
 Think of “rewards” as anything your fanbase will find valuable.

 Here are some ideas: